msteveb/tmake/README.md

   the build changes so that this no longer occurs, or if a new header file is added in a directory earlier in the set of include paths.

+Note that only inputs are passed to the dynamic dependency scanner, not all dependencies.
+For example, if a rule uses a generator, we typically don't want to scan the generator for dynamic dependencies, only the input files.

+XXX: Is this really true?
+We could imagine a case where the script generator "includes" other scripts and it would be useful to add those other files as dynamic dependencies.
+But the scanner would need to be different for the generator vs the input files.
+Currently a rule can have only one dyndep rule, so there isn't a good mechanism for scanning the generator vs the inputs.
+Perhaps instead of -dyndeps, we should have a dyndeps rule that explains how to scan additional dependencies for a file. e.g.

+  dyndeps abc.c {header-scan-regexp-recursive $incpath $pattern}

+Then whenever abc.c is a dependency of a rule, it would be scanned to add additional dyndeps.
+But where do incpaths and pattern come from?
+Since this is outside a rule, and abc.c could be used in multiple different ways, including to generate documentation.
+Need to think about this some more.

 XXX: Note that "#include INCLUDEFILENAME" is not supported.
 Suggest workarounds.

 Reliability